 The ingredients commonly used in sumashijiru include mitsuba (Japanese parsley), kamaboko (fish cake), shiitake mushrooms, small shrimp, and fu (wheat gluten).

 Since this soup dish focuses on enjoying the flavors of the broth itself, it is preferable to use a smaller quantity of ingredients.
-When the emphasis is on the ingredients, it is called 'Suimono,' which is considered a different type of soup in Japan compared to sumashijiru.
+When the emphasis is on the ingredients, it is called 'suimono,' which is considered a different type of soup in Japan compared to sumashijiru.

 Choosing soup bowls